 Making the decision to have counselling is an act of great strength and self-care.

-Talking openly and honestly about yourself, your life and your relationships can provide a sense of relief and a feeling of not being so alone with an issue or concern.
+Counselling is not about giving advice, providing solutions, managing behaviour or ‘fixing’ things, although it does bring about change.
+Talking openly and honestly about yourself, your life experiences and your relationships can provide a sense of relief and a feeling of not being so alone with an issue or concern.
 It can also feel challenging – especially if you are sharing your story for the very first time, or have tried talking to others before and not got the response you wanted.
-Counselling can help you to gain a clearer view of things, which in turn can enable you to make decisions or changes in your life that feel right for you now and in the future.
+Counselling can help you to gain a clearer view of things, which in turn can enable you to make decisions in your life that feel right for you now and in the future.
 When a situation can’t be changed, for whatever reason, counselling can help you find a different way of living with it.

 How long you might come for counselling is very individual: sometimes just one session can make a difference, other times a few sessions feel helpful through to sessions over many months or years.
 Whatever the time frame, it is important that the direction, pace and depth we go to in sessions are always informed and guided by you.